-On February 1, 2022, Lake Highlands Improvement District Corporation, representing owners of real property located within the District, submitted petitions to the City of Dallas requesting the renewal of the District and approval of the District's Service Plan for a new ten-year term effective January 1, 2023 to December 31, 2032, in accordance with the Act.
+On February 1, 2022, Lake Highlands Improvement District Corporation (LHIDC), submitted petitions requesting the renewal of the Lake Highlands Public Improvement District (District) and approval of the Service Plan for a period of ten years with an effective date of January 1, 2023, in accordance with Chapter 372 of the Texas Local Government Code (the Act).
 The Dallas City Council first authorized the creation of the District in 2008 and its renewal in 2015.